WinforUniRegensburg/lgr_zeitplan_generator/README.md

 For Linux: ```npm run package-linux```

 and run the app using e.g. for windows the 'Zeitplan.exe'.
-For exact information about how to customize the packager feel free to read about in the [API](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md) about it.
+For exact information about how to customise the packager feel free to read about in the [API](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md) about it.

 It's possible that those instructions above won't work for you.